Anish-Ramesh/Responsive-Website-Shoe-Store/README.md

 * JavaScript: Programming language for enhancing user interactions and dynamic content.

 # How To Run It Locally:
+*  Download the Code
-* Download the Code, Save it in .html extension, then open the file from file location then you will see the result of shoe store which will be a responsive shoe store
+*  Save it in .html extension
+*  open the file from file location
+*  you are good to go!

 # Features:
 * Responsive Design: The website is designed to be accessible and visually appealing on devices of all sizes, including desktops, tablets, and smartphones.